-Application of the Conceptual Framework Approach to Independence be appropriate to eliminate the threats or reduce them to an acceptable level and identify certain situations where no safeguards could reduce the threats to an acceptable level.
+Application of the Conceptual Framework Approach to Independence

+- 291.100 Paragraphs 291.104 to 291.157 describe specific circumstances and relationships that create or may create threats to independence.
+The paragraphs describe the potential threats and the types of safeguards that may be appropriate to eliminate the threats or reduce them to an acceptable level and identify certain situations where no safeguards could reduce the threats to an acceptable level.
 The paragraphs do not describe all of the circumstances and relationships that create or may create a threat to independence.
-The firm and the members of the assurance team shall evaluate the implications of similar, but different, circumstances and relationships and determine whether safeguards, including the safeguards in paragraphs 200.11 to 200.14 can be applied when necessary to eliminate the threats to independence or reduce them to an acceptable level.
+The firm and the members of the assurance team shall evaluate the implications of similar, but different, circumstances and relationships and determine whether safeguards, including the safeguards in paragraphs 200.11 to 200.14 can be applied when necessary to eliminate the threats to independence or reduce them to an acceptable level. - 291.101 The paragraphs demonstrate how the conceptual framework approach applies to assurance engagements and are to be read in conjunction with paragraph 291.28 which explains that, in the majority of assurance engagements, there is one responsible party and that responsible party is the assurance client.

-Paragraphs 291.104 to 291.157 describe specific circumstances and relationships that create or may create threats to independence.
-The paragraphs describe the potential threats and the types of safeguards that may

-The paragraphs demonstrate how the conceptual framework approach applies to assurance engagements and are to be read in conjunction with paragraph 291.28 which explains that, in the majority of assurance engagements, there is one responsible party and that responsible party is the assurance client.
 However, in some assurance engagements there are two or more responsible parties.
-In such circumstances, an evaluation shall be made of any threats the firm has reason to believe are created by interests and relationships between a member of the assurance team, the firm, a network firm and the party responsible for the subject matter.
-For assurance reports that include a restriction on use and distribution, the paragraphs are to be read in the context of paragraphs 291.21 to 291.27.
+In such circumstances, an evaluation shall be made of any threats the firm has reason to believe are created by interests and relationships between a

-Not used.

-Paragraphs 291.104 to 291.119 contain references to the materiality of a financial interest, loan, or guarantee, or the significance of a business relationship.
-For the purpose of determining whether such an interest is material to an individual, the combined net worth of the individual and the individual's immediate family members may be taken into account.

-Financial Interests

-Holding a financial interest in an assurance client may create a self-interest threat.
-The existence and significance of any threat created depends on -

-- (a) The role of the person holding the financial interest; - (b) Whether the financial interest is direct or indirect; and - (c) The materiality of the financial interest.

-Financial interests may be held through an intermediary (for example, a collective investment vehicle, estate or trust).
-The determination of whether such financial interests are direct or indirect will depend upon whether the beneficial owner has control over the investment vehicle or the ability to influence its investment decisions.
-When control over the investment vehicle or the ability to influence investment decisions exists, this Code defines that financial interest to be a direct financial interest.
-Conversely, when the beneficial owner of the financial interest has no control over the investment vehicle or ability to influence its investment decisions, this Code defines that financial interest to be an indirect financial interest.

-If a member of the assurance team, a member of that individual's immediate family, or a firm has a direct financial interest or a material indirect financial interest in the assurance client, the self-interest threat created would be so significant that no safeguards could reduce the threat to an acceptable level.
+Accountants(Public p.
+146 2006 Ed.]
+Accountants)Rules [Cap.
+2, R 1 Ι FOURTH SCHEDULE - continued member of the assurance team, the firm and the party responsible for the sub assurance reports that include a restrict distribution, the paragraphs are to be react paragraphs 291.21 to 291.27. oject matter.
+For ction on use and 291.102 Not used.
+291.103 Paragraphs 291.104 to 291.119 contain materiality of a financial interest, loan, the significance of a business relati purpose of determining whether such material to an individual, the combined individual and the individual's im- members may be taken into account. or guarantee, or onship.
+For the h an interest is net worth of the Financial Interests 291.104 Holding a financial interest in an assur- create a self-interest threat.
+The existence of any threat created depends on - (a) The role of the person holding the financial interest; (b) Whether the financial interest is and lirect or indirect; (c) The materiality of the financial in terest.
+291.105 Financial interests may be held through (for example, a collective investment of trust).
+The determination of whether interests are direct or indirect will depend the beneficial owner has control over vehicle or the ability to influence its inver When control over the investment vehicle influence investment decisions exists, to that financial interest to be a direct ff Conversely, when the beneficial owner interest has no control over the invest ability to influence its investment decision defines that financial interest to be an interest. vehicle, estate or r such financial nd upon whether r the investment stment decisions. le or the ability to his Code defines inancial interest. r of the financial tment vehicle or isions, this Code 291.106 If a member of the assurance team, a individual's immediate family, or a fi financial interest or a material indirect fin irm has a direct the assurance client, the self-interest threat created would be so significant that no safeguards could reduce the threat to an acceptable level.
 Therefore, none of the following shall have a direct financial interest or a material indirect financial interest in the client: